andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/agent.md

 ### Description

-Keylog Result will be called by Bamboo Agent when Bamboo Client command the Bamboo Agent to stop recording keystrokes.
+Keylog Result will be called by Bamboo Agent when the Bamboo Client commands the Bamboo Agent to stop recording keystrokes.
 There will be error checking to determine if there were any error, if there are no errors, the Bamboo Teamserver will send the keystroke to the user via WebSocket.

 ### Request schema